codebyesther/methylation-pipeline/README.md

     - Directory: output
     - Identifier: Contains the keyword "cgi_map"
     - Format: .xlsx or .csv
+    - You have to have run Step 5 of the Preprocessing Steps (`scripts/build_gene_cgi_map.py`) for this file to have been generated in your output directory.
 - Data Processing Steps:
   - Loads CpG methylation matrix, patient list, and gene annotation map.
   - Matches CpGs to genes and filters genes with multiple CpGs.